I have long considered Hawaii to be one of the ultimate eating destinations in the world.

-A plate lunch is the combination of two scoops of steamed white rice, one scoop of creamy macaroni salad, and a meat of your choice all piled into a takeaway foam container.
+A plate lunch combines two scoops of steamed white rice, one scoop of creamy macaroni salad, and a meat of your choice, all piled into a takeaway foam container.

 Many plate lunch restaurants will also offer a mini, which includes less rice and less meat.